k0pernicus/Tr0nJS/README.md

 ======

  Tron-like game, made in JavaScript

+ Update: 04/21/2014

 ======

 ==ALPHA VERSION - DESKTOP==

+You can test it at this URL: http://www.kflynn.net/TronJS/index.html.
 You can send me your impressions at antonin[dot]carette[at]etudiant[dot]univ-lille1[dot]fr.
 Thank you.

 ======